-Drivers Training in IowaCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in IowaCompare Car Insurance Quotes in 3 Steps

-Did you know that teen drivers make up 7% of all licensed drivers but are responsible for 14% of traffic fatalities and 20% of all reported motor vehicle accidents?
-In fact, motor vehicle accidents are the leading cause of death for teenagers.
+Did you know that motor vehicle accidents are the leading cause of death for teenagers.

 As with most things in life, safe driving requires a great deal of practice.
 Teenagers are more likely to be killed or seriously injured in auto crashes simply due to their inexperience.
 To help teens develop their driving skills, Iowa has driver training requirements that must be satisfied before an adolescent can receive his or her first driver's license.

-According to Iowa law, you can receive an instruction permit at age 14.
+According to Iowa law, you can receive an instruction permit at age 14 years old.
 A teen with an instruction permit must then complete a minimum of 20 hours of supervised driving time before they can receive an intermediate license.

-This driving time can be monitored by a parent, guardian, licensed immediate family member over the age of 21, or designated licensed adult 25 or older.
-Two hours of driving time must be completed between sunset and sunrise.
+This driving time can be monitored by a parent, guardian, licensed immediate family member at least 21 years old, or designated licensed adult 25 years old or older.
+2 hours of driving time must be completed between sunset and sunrise.

 In addition to the supervised driving requirements, a teen with an instruction permit must also complete an approved Iowa driver education course offered by the local school district.
-This course includes six hours of lab time, three hours of which are required to be behind-the-wheel driving experience.
+This course includes 6 hours of lab time, 3 hours of which are required to be behind-the-wheel driving experience.
 Parents are not allowed to waive this portion of the course.

-Before becoming eligible to receive a full license at age 17, young drivers must complete an additional 10 hours of behind-the-wheel driving instruction, two hours of which must be between sunset and sunrise.
-This driving time can be supervised by a parent, guardian, licensed immediate family member over the age of 21, or designated licensed adult 25 or older.Driving Schools
+Before becoming eligible to receive a full license at age 17, young drivers must complete an additional 10 hours of behind-the-wheel driving instruction, 2 hours of which must be between sunset and sunrise.
+This driving time can be supervised by a parent, guardian, licensed immediate family member at least 21 years old, or designated licensed adult 25 years old or older.Driving Schools

 Choose a County